Icosahunter/signum/README.md

 ### Icon Definitions

 Any other sections are for icon definitions.
+The special section `__temporary__` can be used for icons that you just need as parts of other icons, and you don't want exported at the end.
 Each icon definition has a name and a base icon, and then optionally some "instructions".
 The format is like so:

 `icon_name = base_icon instruction_1 instruction_2 ...`